 As mentioned earlier, sea salt contains trace minerals like iron, magnesium, calcium, zinc, etc. which are essential to our health.
 The numbers range between 60 and 80+ trace minerals, with Himalayan sea salt being at the higher end of that scale.
 These essential elements also contribute to a healthy electrolyte balance.

-Sea salt can also help with hydration.
+Sea salt can also help with hydration and lessen respiratory inflammation.
 Add a small pinch of sea salt to your drinking water (or a quarter teaspoon to a gallon of drinking water) and this will quench your thirst longer because of the trace minerals sea salt has.

 In the battle of sea salt vs table salt, sea salt is the clear winner.
 Whole unprocessed foods are just generally going to be better and healthier than their processed counterparts.
 To reduce your refined or table salt intake, steer clear of processed foods and increase your whole foods consumption.
 You can buy sea salt at your local health food store or Wholefoods.
 Even some supermarkets are starting to stock it.